Nir Seroussi: Career

 Seroussi left Insignia Music in 2000 to pursue songwriting full-time.
 In 2002, he joined EMI Latin as Vice President of Marketing and A&R. He worked as a songwriter, A&R, and marketing executive for Regional Mexican artists Intocable and A.B.
 Quintanilla III, brother of the late singer Selena.

 In 2004, he was named Vice President of Marketing and A&R at Sony BMG US Latin.
 In 2011, he was appointed Managing Director of Sony Music U.S Latin.
 Three years later, he was promoted to President.
 Seroussi signed the following artists to Sony Music U.S. Latin: Bomba Estereo, Fonseca, Farruko, Gente De Zona, Leslie Grace, Maluma, Nicky Jam, Mau y Ricky, Gerardo Ortiz, Ozuna, Paloma Mami, Prince Royce, Wisin and Yandel.
 In November 2018, he signed the Jenni Rivera Estate under a joint venture between The Orchard and Sony Music Latin.
 Under Seroussi's direction, Sony Music U.S. Latin ended 2018 as the U.S.'s leading Latin music label, according to Nielsen Music.

 In February 2019, Seroussi joined Interscope Geffen A&M Records as Executive Vice President to "sign and develop talent for the company while also working across the entire roster to strengthen artists' global reach."
 He signed Karol G, Iván Cornejo, Xavi, and Khea.
 Additionally, he forged partnerships with Natanael Cano’s Los CT label, which includes artists such as Gabito Ballesteros and Delilah, and with RB Music for Grupo Marca Registrada.
 Seroussi worked closely with Selena Gomez, Kali Uchis, and DJ Snake on Spanish-language projects.

 In 2024 Seroussi accepted on behalf of Interscope Records Billboards Hot Latin Songs Label of the Year award, and Billboard ranked Interscope Capitol Labels Group the #3 Latin label of the year.
 Also in 2024 Seroussi's new Interscope Capitol Miami division signed J Balvin, and in 2025 Seroussi was name Billboard's Latin Power Players Executive of the Year.

+In 2025 he became President, Interscope Capitol Miami.

 Seroussi has written for numerous Latin artists, including A.B.
 Quintanilla III y Los Kumbia Kings, Becky G, Christian Nodal, Conjunto Primavera, Intocable, KHEA, Luis Coronel, Melina León, Olga Tañon, OV7, Ozomatli, Pepe Aguilar, Rey Ruiz, Reik, Ricardo Montaner and Yuridia, among others.